rlehfeld/rpyc-ng/docs/docs/advanced-debugging.rst

 Testing Supported Python Versions via Docker
 --------------------------------------------
-Testing RPyC often requires that you use specific Python versions.
-Docker will make your life easier when testing RPyC locally, especially when performing packet captures of RPyC communication across Python versions.
-The current settings will use bind mounts to simplify synchronization of RPyC source code within the containers.
+Testing RPyC-NG often requires that you use specific Python versions.
+Docker will make your life easier when testing RPyC-NG locally, especially when performing packet captures of RPyC-NG communication across Python versions.
+The current settings will use bind mounts to simplify synchronization of RPyC-NG source code within the containers.
 So, remember to checkout the commit you desire the containers to use on your host!

 If desired, individual containers can be specified started